alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 The biggest advantage of this venue was price: for less than €11k we had it for a day and a half.
 A good conference center in downtown Madrid is around €20k/day.
-Just for one day it is more than €9k above what we paid this year.

 ### Catering

-Another issue that has generated a lot of complaints was lunch.
+Another issue that has generated a lot of complaints was catering.
 Not everyone complained:
 apparently lunch was not all bad, but it was a bit scarce and the best courses were over quickly,